Airbus halts output at Tianjin assembly plant due to coronavirus

-PARIS (Reuters) - Airbus (AIR.PA) has closed its final assembly plant in Tianjin, China, as a result of the coronavirus emergency, the planemaker said on Wednesday, adding it was monitoring for any signs of impact on deliveries.
+PARIS, Feb 5 (Reuters) - Airbus has closed its final assembly plant in Tianjin, China, as a result of the coronavirus emergency, the planemaker said on Wednesday, adding it was monitoring for any signs of impact on deliveries.

 The plant assembles about 4 A320-family aircraft a month, about 7% of Airbus narrowbody production.